KDLGates/realwines/README.md

 ## Mock Data

-The system is pre-populated with mock data representing a diverse collection of wines.
-The mock data includes:
+The system is pre-populated with mock data representing a diverse collection of wines and customers.

-- Classic Bordeaux blends with appropriate classifications
-- Burgundy Pinot Noirs and Chardonnays with vineyard designations
-- Napa Valley Cabernets with vintage variations
-- Italian Super Tuscans and Barolos with aging notes
-- Champagnes with various dosage levels and disgorgement dates
-- German Rieslings with prädikat classifications
-- Small-production wines from boutique producers
-- Rare and allocated limited releases
-- Various bottle formats (standard, magnum, half-bottle)

 ## Installation